Grenada

 BARBADOS BELGIUM BRAZIL CANADA CHINA COLUMBIA COSTA RICA FINLAND FRANCE GERMANY GRENADA HONDURAS ICELAND INDONESIA IRELAND ITALY JAMAICA JAPAN MEXICO RUSSIA SOUTH KOREA SPAIN SWITZERLAND UNITED KINGDOM THE VATICAN

-In Grenada we are big on Christmas cleaning.
-We are expecting lots of visitors from near and far.
+In Grenada they are big on Christmas cleaning.
 Large family gatherings with lots of food.
 Traditional Black Christmas Cake contains dried fruits soaked in rum and wine for months before Christmas.
-The barely there sidewalks overflow with thick crowds and street sides are blocked by pop up Christmas vendors.
+The sidewalks overflow with thick crowds and street sides are blocked by pop up Christmas vendors.

 Posted December 2023